 …. more likely he will see you as a blurry and distant memory…

-A bullshit backstory is just a well-articulated rag to riches story that a fake guru tells you, which gets you to trust and connect with them:
+A bullshit backstory is a well-articulated, but fabricated rags to riches story a fake guru tells you to gain your trust and build a rapport.

-Now here’s the bitter reality about bonus stacks.These bonuses are 99% of the time cheaply put together PDF files or videos, with information quickly found on Google.
-And the prices next to them, well…they are unfortunately pulled out of a fake guru’s egotistical ass.
+As enticing as these bonuses look, what a lot of people don’t tell you about them is that they’re most of the time cheaply put together or stolen PDF files with zero groundbreaking information.
+And the prices next to them are unfortunately pulled out of a fake guru’s egotistical ass.

 - Spots are limited

 - Buy now!
 This is a flash sale and will end shortly.

 There’s nothing wrong with using scarcity if you’re honest about it – if something is genuinely time or quantity limited.
 But as soon as you’re dishonest about it, you’re an A-grade asshole.
 At least in my book.